amitxv/PC-Tuning/docs/post-install.md

 ## Disable Tamper Protection

-Tamper protection can be disabled through Windows Defender.
+Disable Tamper protection through Windows Defender then restart your PC.
 This step is a prerequisite of the [Merge the Registry Files](#merge-the-registry-files) step to circumvent permission errors.

 ## Unrestricted PowerShell Execution Policy